 2. Difficulty in Obtaining a Turkish Tax ID Number

-A Turkish Tax Identification Number is required to open a bank account, but navigating the bureaucracy can be confusing for foreigners unfamiliar with the system.
+A Turkish Tax Identification Number is required to open turkish bank account, but navigating the bureaucracy can be confusing for foreigners unfamiliar with the system.

 Solution: